somari-io/www-v2/content/services/rollout-adoption/index.md

 **Delivery Method:** Hybrid, with 2 consecutive activities

-- {{< bullet `**Self Onboarding** - Self-paced online course - 2 weeks to complete - The course that goes over the editing feature of Somari in detail, with interactive tutorials, videos and quizzes.
+- **Self Onboarding** - Self-paced online course - 2 weeks to complete - The course that goes over the editing feature of Somari in detail, with interactive tutorials, videos and quizzes.
 Staff members will be asked and able to practice in the sandbox instance put at their disposal.
-It’s important to time bind this activity to control the pace of rollout.` >}}
+It’s important to time bind this activity to control the pace of rollout.
-- {{< bullet `**Bring Your Own Security Plan (BYSP) & Q&A** -  Group online session - 2/3h - Team members come to the session with a real security plan that they will input in Somari using what they have learned during self onboarding.
+- **Bring Your Own Security Plan (BYSP) & Q&A** -  Group online session - 2/3h - Team members come to the session with a real security plan that they will input in Somari using what they have learned during self onboarding.
 Participants take turns in sharing their screens while inputting data.
 At the end of the session security plans will be fully digitized in Somari.
-The session is also used as a Q&A.` >}}
+The session is also used as a Q&A.

 We recommend organizing the training of SRM Advisors of cohorts of 12 people.
 Larger groups can be difficult to manage during group online sessions.